Coeliac disease: Vaccination

 Even though it is unclear if coeliac patients have a generally increased risk of infectious diseases, they should generally be encouraged to receive all common vaccines against vaccine preventable diseases (VPDs) as the general population.
 Moreover, some pathogens could be harmful to coeliac patients.
-According to the European Society for the Study of Celiac Disease (ESsCD), coeliac disease can be associated with hyposplenism or functional asplenia, which could result in impaired immunity to encapsulated bacteria, with an increased risk of such infections.
-For this reason, patients who are known to be hyposplenic should be administered at least the pneumococcal vaccine.
+According to the European Society for the Study of Coeliac Disease (ESsCD), coeliac disease can be associated with hyposplenism or functional asplenia, which could result in impaired immunity to encapsulated bacteria, with an increased risk of such infections.
+So patients who are known to be hyposplenic should be offered at least the pneumococcal vaccine.
 However, the ESsCD states that it is not clear whether vaccination with the conjugated vaccine is preferable in this setting and whether additional vaccination against Haemophilus, meningococcus, and influenza should be considered if not previously given.
-However, Mårild et al. suggested considering additional vaccination against influenza because of an observed increased risk of hospital admission for this infection in celiac patients.

 Refractory disease

-Between 0.3% and 10% of affected people have refractory disease, which means that they have persistent villous atrophy on a gluten-free diet despite the lack of gluten exposure for more than 12 months.
+Less than 1% of affected people have refractory disease, which means that they have persistent villous atrophy on a gluten-free diet despite the lack of gluten exposure for more than 12 months.
 Nevertheless, inadvertent exposure to gluten is the main cause of persistent villous atrophy, and must be ruled out before a diagnosis of refractory disease is made.
 People with poor basic education and understanding of gluten-free diet often believe that they are strictly following the diet, but are making regular errors.
 Also, a lack of symptoms is not a reliable indicator of intestinal recuperation.

-If alternative causes of villous atrophy have been eliminated, steroids or immunosuppressants (such as azathioprine) may be considered in this scenario.
+If alternative causes of villous atrophy have been eliminated, steroids or immunosuppressants (such as azathioprine) may be considered.

 Refractory coeliac disease should not be confused with the persistence of symptoms despite gluten withdrawal caused by transient conditions derived from the intestinal damage, which generally revert or improve several months after starting a gluten-free diet, such as small intestinal bacterial overgrowth, lactose intolerance, fructose, sucrose, and sorbitol malabsorption, exocrine pancreatic insufficiency, and microscopic colitis among others.

+Refractory coeliac disease can be divided into types I and II.
+A 2023 study compared patients with type I and type II.
+Refractory coeliac disease type I more frequently exhibits diarrhoea, anaemia, hypoalbuminemia, parenteral nutrition need, ulcerative jejuno-ileitis, and extended small intestinal atrophy.
+Among patients with refractory coeliac disease type II, it is more common for lymphoma to develop.
+Among these patients, atrophy extension was the only parameter correlated with hypoalbuminemia and mortality.